 The Prawn & Pineapple was jaw-dropping beautiful, and we ate every last bite.
 It comes stacked high with edamame, sweet soy reduction, spicy prawn sauce, rice paper.
 This one is a must-try!

 The next two dishes were my favorites.
-By this point I was so extremely full, but could have still eaten these entire bowls.
+(Are you judging us for eating all this food yet?)
 First was the Peanut Miso Ramen which had a perfect peanut hint that was strong but not overpowering.
 The noodles were soft and chewy complete with an egg and.
 He calls his Ramen broth his “most memorable sauce”.
 It is built and added to for weeks.
 That’s how you get that bold brother flavor.
 They also make their “lemon grass coriander” broth which was salty and bold with possibly the tastiest tofu I have ever eaten.
 I would come back just for these two dishes.
 Best Ramen you can find in Spokane, without a doubt.

-By this point, they could tell we were getting full but wanted us to try a couple more dishes.
-Man, I hate this job… JOKES!
-So, they gave us a nice palette cleanser which was a tiny shot of carrot coriander soup, with just the right amount of kick to get us ready for our next dish: Sow of Tamworth.
+By this point, we were getting full but wanted try a couple more dishes.
+Man, I hate this job… They gave us a nice palette cleanser which was a tiny shot of carrot coriander soup, with just the right amount of kick to get us ready for our next dish: Sow of Tamworth.
 This was a braised pork dish with smoked parsnip and potato, rosemary, and pearl onions.
 This plating was gorgeous.
 They have some really unique plates and pottery that compliment each dish.

 Inland Pacific Kitchen (310 W Pacific Ave, Spokane, WA 99201)